 Macugnaga (Monte Rosa)

 The area is generally famous for winter sports, skiing and hiking and mountaineering activities in summer.
-The village is also famous for its mine.
-Macugnaga is located at an altitude of 1324 meters above sea level; it is spread over an area of 98 sq km and has a population of only 650 people.
+The village is also famous for its gold mine, which is no longer active.
+Macugnaga is located at an altitude of 1324 meters above sea level, it is spread over an area of 98 sq km and has a population of only 650 people.

 Attractions in Macugnaga